stefanozanella/wilbur/README.md

 ## Project structure
 * `openwrt_release`: here you specify the name of the release targeted for build and deployment
-* `flavor_configs`: contains the different kernel and rootfs configurations used to build working OpenWRT images
+* `flavors/`: contains the different kernel and rootfs configurations used to build working OpenWRT images
-  * `flavor.yml`: serves as a db of flavor configurations.
+  * `flavors.yml`: serves as a db of flavor configurations.
 Used to provide more understanding over each configuration and for referencing them more easily by the user.
+  * `<flavor_name>/`: contains all files related to the specific flavor
+    * `dot_config`: Buildroot configuration file used to specify kernel configuration and packages to compile/install in the final image
+    * `patches/`: contains all diff patches to be applied to the OpenWRT's source code prior to building it
-* `provisioning`: contains the resources used to provision project's virtual machines
+* `provisioning/`: contains the resources used to provision project's virtual machines
-  * `manifests`: contains the Puppet manifests used to bring up the building and provisioning VMs
+  * `manifests/`: contains the Puppet manifests used to bring up the building and provisioning VMs
-  * `scripts`: contains the scripts used with Vagrant to aid Puppet provisioning
+  * `scripts/`: contains the scripts used with Vagrant to aid Puppet provisioning

 ## Usage